 I need more batteries and tubing, what do I do?

-New batteries can be posted to you at home.
-Please complete this online form to request more batteries.
+New batteries and tubes can be posted to you at home.
+Please complete this online form to submit your request.

 I have a problem with my Bone Conduction Hearing System, what do I do?

 If you have a problem with your abutment or abutment site, please contact us as soon as possible and an audiologist will advise you what to do.